 Below are basic guidelines for those wishing to earn their counseling certification in Georgia.
-Most requirements such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Georgia counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Georgia counseling licensure process.
 However, it is wise to contact the Georgia State Board of Professional Counselors, Social Workers and Marriage and Family Therapists at (478) 207-2440 to make sure you are on the right track.

 As a Georgia high school graduate already researching Georgia counseling certification, you are ahead of the pack!
 This a great time for you to continue advancing your level of education while also learning more about the counseling career.

 Regardless of the area of counseling you wish to work in, Georgia counseling licensure requires you to attain a Master's degree for Associate Counseling Certification or a Doctoral degree or specialized Master's degree prior to being considered for Professional Counseling certification.
 This may seem like a long way off, but college always goes by much faster than one might expect.
 So, remember to take advantage of your professors' knowledge along with their connections and learn about the vast amount of opportunities awaiting you beyond college graduation.

 Click on the links below to browse schools offering psychology and counseling programs!